ezeslucky/deployit/astro/readme.md

-# Dokploy Example
+# Deployit Example

-This repository contains an example blog deployment for Dokploy.
+This repository contains an example blog deployment for Deployit.

 You have two options to get started: